2019 Texting and Driving Statistics

 - Only 7% of respondents who said they were likely to use GPS apps while driving also indicated they thought it was more dangerous than using a cell phone to text.

-The survey showed a knowledge gap among young adult drivers who feel well-informed about the law, aware of their ability to handle multiple tasks while distracted, and the reality of the dangers posed by various forms of distracted driving.
+The survey showed a knowledge gap among young adult drivers who feel well-informed about the law and the law enforcement, aware of their ability to handle multiple tasks while distracted, and the reality of the dangers of texting and distracted driving.

 Texting While Driving Statistics from 2012-2018